Arabic Fiction

 “What on earth is he doing in Bi‘na when the vizier of Sidon is besieging it?”

 Three years of drought had left the plains of Bi‘na, Arraba, Jaddin, Damun, Tarshiha, and the surrounding villages nothing but colorless, lifeless expanses.
 The springs had dried up, and the fact that the olive trees had managed to keep their dry leaves seemed nothing short of a miracle.
-It was even said that if they hadn’t been described in the Qur’an as “blessed,” not a single leaf would have remained on their branches!
+It was even said that if they hadn’t been described in the Qur’an as “blessed,” no leaf would have remained on their branches!

 The birds had fled, and the deer that had once filled the countryside were gone, having seen the voracious looks in people’s eyes as they came after them in mad pursuit.

-Even the widest and most fertile of plains, with all the verdure stored in its memory, couldn’t have endured three harsh years like these, and people longed not only for a drop of rain, but for a mere drop of dew.
+Even the widest and most fertile of plains, with all the verdure stored in its memory, couldn’t have endured three harsh years like these, and people longed not only for a drop of rain but for a mere drop of dew.

 They managed to surprise the vizier’s army, which was routed and turned back.
 Before long, however, the routed army made a wild rush on them, displaying a strength the villagers hadn’t seen before.
 They retreated toward Bi‘na, which had been well fortified since the earliest times.
 Before reaching the town and shutting its gate securely behind them, Sheikh Hussein sent some men out asking the people of nearby villages and towns to come and help defend Bi‘na.